Struggle history

 - If you are going to visit a Game Reserve where you will be away from urban lights and out in the bush, make a trip to the Planetarium at Wits University first, so that you can make the most of stargazing in the Southern hemisphere.
 There are shows every Thursday and Friday at 8pm and Saturday mornings and afternoons and sometimes by special arrangement.
 011 717-1392 www.planetarium.co.za

 - Walking tours of the early mining days and colonial history of Johannesburg: join one of the Parktown Westcliff Heritage Trust walking tours - they are interesting although the content is not always rigorously critical.
-Visit www.parktownheritage.co.za for the programme and prices.
+Visit joburgheritage.org.za for the programme and prices.